How Can Family Members Get Mexican Residency (Residencia Por Vinculo Familiar)

 Residency in Mexico is possible via many routes.

 In this article, we will explore temporary and permanent residency options specifically available for spouses and partners, known as Residencia Por Vinculo Familiar, or residency for family unity.
-This path to Mexican residency can make it easier for families to stay together and enjoy the benefits of living in Mexico.
+This path to Mexican residency, also referred to as the family unity visa, provides a pathway for families to obtain residency together.

 Eligibility for Residency for Spouses and Partners

-You can apply for this type of Mexican residency if your spouse or partner is a Mexican citizen or a current resident.
+You can apply for this type of Mexican residency if you are an applicant who is a family member—such as a spouse, child, parent, or sibling—of a Mexican citizen or a current resident.

 Some of you may start this process at a Mexican Consulate or Embassy abroad.
 However, because many Mexican Consulates have recently made it harder and harder for families to apply together, we will focus this blog post on petitioning family members in Mexico.
 Bypassing the process at a Mexican Consulate or Embassy abroad.